choughton21/Battle-Ship-AI/index.md

 The input to the network is a two-dimensional array which is coming from the python battleship program,and the output are actions (moves) which are represented as a one dimensional array.

+In order to have the AI able to learn, I found a framework from https://towardsdatascience.com/creating-a-custom-openai-gym-environment-for-stock-trading-be532be3910e and, as it turns out, you must use classes for the AI to be able to learn.
+The first step to using the framework was therefore to turn the program I had written into a class.
+After this, we created the _init_ function to define the action space and the observation space for the AI, and we set a reward variable.
+We then made the makeObs function which computes an observation for the network and decides what info the network will use to make an action.
+We also make step, reset, and render functions to help with execution of the game and communicate with the network.

+Once this was working, we ran it and saw the results after 100 games of battleship.
+The following are our initial results:

+In terms of rewards, we tried a few different reward structures and we saw different results.
+At first, we gave only positive rewards, and rewarded every time the AI hit a ship, and again when they sunk a ship.
+This seemed to only give mediocre results and the network, against a random player, was not doing much better than 50%.

+We decided to give more weight to the end of the game win, less weight to sinking a ship, and we removed the reward for each ship “hit”.

 (currently at the stage of getting the output from python to make sense with the openai gym environment)

 ### DISCUSSION